What is the maximum annual contribution that can be contributed to an HSA?

 How does an employee get reimbursed by the HRA?

 Employees must submit a claim to be reimbursed by the HRA.
-Claims may be submitted online or by using a Reimbursement Request Form, which is available in the Resources section of this website.
+Claims may be submitted online, through the mobile app or by using a Reimbursement Request Form, which is available in the Resources section of this website.
 Claims must be accompanied by the Explanation of Benefits from the insurance carrier, or other itemized documentation for the expenses being claimed.

 Some HRAs also include a debit card which can be used to pay merchants directly from the HRA for qualified expenses.